-We are now accepting applications for the 2019–2020 academic year.
-Applications for the current school year are accepted on a rolling basis as space allows.
+Applications for the 2019–2020 school year are accepted on a rolling basis as space allows.

-Please note that we are no longer accepting international applications for 2018–2019.
-If you are interested in international admission for 2019–2020, learn more here.
+Please note that we're no longer accepting international applications for 2019–2020.
+If you're interested in international admission for future school years, learn more here.

 Create an Account

 Create an account to begin the application process.
 A $60 fee is required and can be paid by credit card or check.

 If you’ve already created an account, log into the Admission Portal.

 Rowmark Ski Academy applicants: Please fill out the supplementary Rowmark Ski Academy application.

 Complete all required items in the Admission Portal.

 Depending on the applicant’s grade, required items may include a combination of teacher recommendation requests and parent and student questionnaires.

 For applicants in Grades 1 through 12, provide a transcript for the current academic year, plus at least two prior academic years.